grafana/writers-toolkit/docs/sources/writing-guide/front-matter/index.md

 Grafana technical documentation includes front matter to help organize the content, develop the TOC (as published in the lefthand sidebar of the website), and help users identify useful pages when searching or viewing the content in search engines or in social media, such as Twitter.

-We use YAML for all front matter.
+Use YAML for all front matter.
+In certain presentations, all front matter characters might render literally.
+For this reason, _do not_ include any special Markdown formatting, like italics or monospace, in front matter.

 Here’s a correctly built example: